bartkowiakdaria/bartkowiakdaria/README.md

 # 👋 Hi there!

 I'm Daria.
 I'm a **third-year Data Engineering and Analysis student** at the **Warsaw University of Technology (Faculty of Mathematics and Information Science)**.
-I enjoy **programming**, exploring **algorithms**, and diving into the world of **machine learning**.
+I enjoy **programming** and explore **machine learning**.

 ---

 ## ☀️ About Me

-- Passionate about data, AI, and solving complex problems
+- I learn how to manage data and solve complex problems
 - Curious learner who enjoys connecting theory with real-world applications
-- Currently expanding my knowledge in deep learning and data visualization
+- Currently expanding my knowledge in deep learning

 ---